aptech/tspdlib/docs/coint_tsongetal.rst

 Purpose
 ----------------

-Test of the null of cointegration allowing for structural breaks of unknown form in deterministic trend by using the Fourier form.
+Computes the test of the null of cointegration allowing for structural breaks of unknown form in deterministic trend by using the Fourier form.

 Format
 ----------------